-Likely future noise emissions would be assessed, during the planning stages of future industrial developments in accordance with the NPfI.
+Likely future noise emissions would be assessed, during the planning stages of future development in accordance with the NPfI or other relevant policies or guidelines.
 Suitable noise management measures would be implanted to control any predicted noise impacts.

 6 CONCLUSION